LucaLoeschmann/Football-Player-Roles/README.md

 One of the key features of this project is the **UMAP-based 2D visualization**, which takes the 17-dimensional PCA output and reduces it to two dimensions.

 Why?
 Because cluster numbers don't tell the whole story.
 Players in different clusters might still be very close in playstyle — and vice versa.
 The UMAP projection provides:
 - A **bird’s-eye view** of how similar or dissimilar players are
 - Context when players seem misclassified (e.g., creative fullbacks vs. inverted wingers)
 - Insight into **stylistic overlap** between clusters

+👉 Players who might appear *misclassified* based on their cluster label often sit **very close to stylistically similar players** in the UMAP space.
+This reflects the reality that **role boundaries are fuzzy**, and UMAP helps visualize this fluidity.
+It serves as a **complement to clustering**, capturing patterns that a discrete algorithm might miss.

 The map is designed as a **topological simplification** — a tool to aid intuition, not exact science.
 But it can help answer questions like:
 - Who plays most similarly to a given player?
 - Are there clusters that visibly overlap?
 - Which roles are most distinct?
 ---

 ## 🔧 Future Improvements

-- [ ] Integrate tracking data (heatmaps, zones)
+- [ ] Integrate tracking data like heatmaps
 - [ ] Include player-season dynamics (year-over-year role shift)
 - [ ] Add feedback loop for expert review of roles